zhengtong0898/notebook/tester/pytest/docs/pluggy/manager_PluginManager.md

     def unregister(
         self, plugin: Optional[_Plugin] = None, name: Optional[str] = None
     ) -> _Plugin:
-        """Unregister a plugin and all of its hook implementations.
+        """Unregister a plugin and all of its hook implementations."""

-        The plugin can be specified either by the plugin object or the plugin name.
-If both are specified, they must agree.
-        """

     def set_blocked(self, name: str) -> None:
         """Block registrations of the given name, unregister if already registered."""